Welcome to the Notswolds: England’s undiscovered heartland.

 Hosting Art, Performance and Play

+Beyond the stage, culture spills into sporting traditions.
+September’s Land Rover Burghley Horse Trials remains one of the world’s great equestrian events, while Rutland’s Global Birdfair draws wildlife enthusiasts from around the globe.
 For sports fans, the Notswolds is a breeding ground for national talent.
 Rugby giants Leicester Tigers and Northampton Saints have long supplied England with legends like Martin Johnson and Courtney Lawes, while Leicester City’s 2016 Premier League triumph gave football one of its greatest underdog stories.
 Even in cricket, Nottingham’s Trent Bridgestands as a jewel in England’s sporting crown, hosting Test matches and nurturing stars such as Stuart Broad.

 A Strong Foundation for Families

 At the earliest stages, parents are drawn to the region’s abundance of nurseries and primary schools embracing outdoor learning and forest school principles.
-Here, children are encouraged to connect with nature, with an emphasis on curiosity and creativity helps lay strong foundations for future learning.
+Here, children are encouraged to connect with the outdoors, with an emphasis on curiosity and creativity helps lay strong foundations for future learning.
+Prep schools like Copthill and Witham Hall are celebrated for blending nurturing environments with academic rigour, preparing children for success at top senior schools.
+Older students benefit from renowned institutions like Stamford Endowed Schools, Uppingham, Oakham, and Oundle, each offering a rich mix of tradition, innovation, and opportunity, consistently ranking among the region’s best.

 High-quality education isn’t confined to the independent sector.
 Across the region, state schools enjoy strong reputations, with a mix of Outstanding and Good Ofsted ratings reflecting high standards in teaching and pastoral care.
 From village primaries with close-knit communities to well-regarded secondary schools and sixth forms, parents have a broad choice of settings, making it a natural choice for families investing in their children’s future.